MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/index.md

 Before playing around with the UGC features and APIs, there are a few limitations and important considerations you should know about the service:
 * UGC *only* supports PlayFab Entities - you will need to use entity-based authentication to utilize UGC.
 * UGC does not work with the existing PlayFab Economy APIs - it is a separate service built on top of a new Economy system (still in private preview).

+## Getting Started
+* The [UGC Quickstart](quickstart.md) guide walks you through the steps of publishing an item
+* The [Publish your first user generated content](publish-ugc.md) tutorial goes over the details of uploading content and populating URL blobs.
+* The [Search Guide](search.md) goes over the different ways you can query your public UGC catalog